Clinton-Davis/chow/README.md

 ---

-The Header and footer image is of a wooden floor has been adjusted to give it a deep red colour, The colour complement the background image.
+The Header and footer image is of a wooden floor has been adjusted to give it a deep red colour.
+The colour complement the background image.

 <details>
 <summary>Header and Footer Image</summary>